stm32duino/wiki_contrib/Upload-methods.md

 * SWCLK
 * 3.3V (optional)

+> [!CAUTION]
-[[/img/Important-icon.png|alt="ImportantIcon"]] **Avoid wired 3.3V to the target board if it is already powered by an other source (external supply, USB,..) else you may damage the board, programmer, USB port or external supply.**
+> **Avoid wired 3.3V to the target board if it is already powered by an other source (external supply, USB,..) else you may damage the board, programmer, USB port or external supply.**

 Refers to [ST-Link V2](https://www.st.com/resource/en/user_manual/dm00026748.pdf) or [ST-Link V3](https://www.st.com/resource/en/user_manual/dm00526767-stlinkv3set-debuggerprogrammer-for-stm8-and-stm32-stmicroelectronics.pdf) user Manual and to the board documentations (User Manual, schematics,...) to ensure connect to the right pins.